mansi05041/Love_babbar_DSA_sheet/array/25.Maximum_profit_by_buying_and_selling_share_at_most_twice/README.md

 Output: 87

 ## Algorithm

-- Track the maximum profit from the first buy and sell.
+- Intialize four variables for first buy, first sell, second buy and second sell.
-- Obtain the next maximum profit after the first sell.
+- Set first buy and second buy as INT_MIN and first and seconnd sell as 0.
-- Add the both profits to get result.
+- Iterate through the array and return the second sell as it will store the maximum profit.

 Time Complexity: O(n) </br>
 Space Complexity: O(1)